Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/DEPLOYMENT.md

 The Meadowlark [package.json](packages/meadowlark/package.json) includes scripts that use the [Serverless Framework](https://www.serverless.com/framework/docs) tool to deploy to a stage in your AWS environment.
 These scripts may be run with `npm` or `yarn` from the `packages/meadowlark` directory.

 There are scripts to deploy to a "dev" stage and a "stg" stage.
 Note that publishing to a stage overwrites any previous deployment to that stage.

-Also note that Elasticsearch provisioning takes at least 5 minutes on the initial publish to a stage, so please be patient.
+The first publish of a stage may take 10-15 minutes to complete.
+This is the time it takes for AWS to provision a new Elasticsearch instance, so please be patient.
+Follow-on deployments to the same stage will be much faster.

 * Run `yarn deploy:aws-dev` to deploy to the "dev" stage.
 * Note the server portion of the endpoint URLs displayed at the end of the deployment process for access to the deployed API.